avishnyak/SucceedInAgile/manuscript/chapter1.md

 D> ## Planning poker scenario:
 D>
 D> Product owner just finished reading a user story and is discussing the acceptance criteria with the team.
+D>
 D> Team member A: We need a mockup for that before we can size it.
+D>
 D> Team member B: Yes, we really should have mockups for all stories otherwise we just need to pad the size of the story to factor in the unknowns.

 This scenario is very common for teams who are transitioning to agile.
-The reality of the matter is that the same story with or without a mockup is exactly the same size.
+The reality of the matter is that the story is exactly the same size whether it has a mockup or not.
 However, team members will feel more comfortable sizing stories that have little to no ambiguity.

 T> ## Product Owner Tip:
 T>